 By the time I have used my pint jar of vanilla extract…the original bottle with the beans has been sitting for months now!
 I do one more round of pour off half, refill it again.
 I feel the beans are exhausted at this point, and by the time I am done my second pint jar pour off, I then begin using the original jar.
 This is what my bottle of vanilla extract looks like now (below), it's not as potent as the first round, but still absolutely delicious.
 This is my cue to get a new round going so by the time this is all done, I’ve got another batch ready to start enjoying.

 What about using this in things for kids and pregnant woman??
 Well, alcohol cooks off in cooking and baking, leaving you with the vanilla flavour.
-Even in something like uncooked ice cream, I am not worried about 2 tsp of alcohol over 5-6 cups of milk/cream…but thats a decision you get to decide for your own family.
+Even in something like uncooked ice cream, I am not worried about 2 teaspoon of alcohol over 5-6 cups of milk/cream…but thats a decision you get to decide for your own family.

 If you don't keep alcohol in the house, I've heard of making vanilla glycerite as an alcohol-free option.
 I've never made it but a quick Google search tells me it's out there.